dltxio/idem-old/README.md

 ### Implementation
 ### Step 1:  Onboarding on Third-Party Sites

-The site "exchange.com" creates a unique URL with the url schema `did://` with the claims the exchange requires:
+The site "exchange.com" creates a unique deeplink url with the url schema `did://` along with the claims it requires:

 * Domain (mandatory)
 * Call back path (mandatory)